juxor/afaq/markdown/secI5.md

 with organisations developing informal bureaucracies and public opinion.
-While a free society would place numerous safeguards against such developments, no system would be perfect and so the actions of dissident minorities would be essential to point out and protest as if such dangers appeared to be developing.
+While a free society would place numerous safeguards against such developments, no system would be perfect and so the actions of dissident minorities would be essential to point out and protest if such dangers appeared to be developing.

 As such, it should be noted that anarchists recognise that the practice of self-assumed political obligation implied in free association also implies the right to practice dissent and disobedience as well.
 As Carole Pateman notes:

-> _"Even if it is impossible to be unjust to myself, I do not vote for myself alone, but along with everyone else.
+> _"Even if it is impossible to be unjust to myself, I do not vote for myself alone, but alone with everyone else.
 Questions about injustice are always appropriate in political life, for there is no guarantee that participatory voting will actually result in decisions in accord with the principles of political morality."_ [**The Problem of Political Obligation**, p.
 160]

 If an individual or group of individuals feel that a specific decision threatens their freedom (which is the basic principle of political morality in an anarchist society) they can (and must) act to defend that freedom: